Shelby219/RPSLS_Terminal_App/development-log.md

 Final tests checked and passing.

-Outside eyes played the game (my husband), and he played the game right through with no errors!
+Outside eyes played the game (my husband), and he played the game right through.